-Shoreham Port approached us to produce a short video for demonstrating how lorry drivers must operate when visiting their busy port.
+Shoreham Port approached us to produce a short training induction video for demonstrating how lorry drivers must operate when visiting their busy port.
 The difficulty they were having was that their existing paper-based literature was being overlooked, and it wasn’t making the right impact.
 Additionally, the written instructions were proving to be a challenge for drivers for whom English isn’t their main language, such as hauliers travelling from overseas.
 They knew that they had to move to video to make their instructions clear and we were quickly commissioned for the project.

 The challenge for us was making the instructions clear without relying heavily on on-screen text.
 Additionally, the main destination for the video was a TV screen in the port’s driver check-in area, so we couldn’t rely on voice-over or verbal instructions either.
 With a port as busy as Shoreham, playing an audible video regularly throughout the day would be distracting and irritating for their office staff.